 The majority of the Securitisation portfolio is reported at amortised cost or available for sale for accounting purposes, and the respective assets are subject to a quarterly impairment analysis.
-Total impairments remained stable at EUR 39 million at 31 December 2011.
+Total impairments decreased by EUR 5 million to EUR 106 million at 31 December 2011.